-Some progress has also been made towards supporting disadvantaged pupils with progress towards their reading, though this needs to remain a focus and again the impact of Covid-19 has had a detrimental impact on the reading abilities and confidence of our pupils, especially those who are disadvantaged.
-For example, there was a 13 month gap between the average reading age of those eligible and those not eligible for pupil premium in the summer term of 2021 for Year 10.
-This had reduced from a gap of 15 months the year before; hence this gap is narrowing but not at the pace the school would like to see.
+Some progress has been made towards supporting disadvantaged pupils with their reading, although this needs to remain a focus.
+The impact of Covid-19 has had a detrimental impact on the reading abilities and confidence of our pupils, especially those who are disadvantaged.
+For example, there was a 6 month gap between the average reading age of those eligible and those not eligible for pupil premium in the autumn term of 2022 in Year 10.
+This has reduced from a gap of 13 months the year before; hence this gap is narrowing but not at the pace the school would like to see.